arizzi/nail/README.md

 ## Yield
 The output of the processing consists of histograms and ntuples.
 Histograms can be specified as a dictionary where for each selection a list of histograms is given.
 Ntuples are specified with a selection and a list of columns to store.

+## Histogram binning
+Rules should be specified for binning and range using regexps